blakehall/tenderapp_sso/README.txt

 Installation
 ------------
-Copy the multipass folder to your module directory and then enable it on the admin modules page.
+Copy the tenderapp_sso folder to your module directory and then enable it on the admin modules page.

 Description
 -----------